malcolmEkekwe/malcolmEkekwe/README.md

-# Manual QA Engineer Portfolio
+# QA Engineer Portfolio

-Welcome to my manual QA portfolio focused on software testing of the ShopStack e‑commerce application.
+Welcome to my QA portfolio focused on software testing of the ShopStack e‑commerce application.
 I specialize in test design, documentation, and defect reporting.
 Below you'll find links to repositories that showcase my work on test cases, bug reports, regression suites, UAT checklists, and more.

 ## Key Skills
 - Manual test design for web and mobile applications